-    Bordered by the Ocklawaha River on the west, and the St. Johns River on the east, the forest provides year around recreation with nearly 400,000 acres, 600 lakes, rivers and three first-magnitude springs.
+Bordered by the Ocklawaha River on the west, and the St. Johns River on the east, the forest provides year-around recreation with nearly 400,000 acres, 600 lakes, rivers, and three first-magnitude springs.
 If you are seeking adventure by canoe or kayak, you are in for a wonderful paddle through spectacular scenery.

 Ocala offers many opportunities for kayaking

 This Forest is also considered one of the state’s best destinations for hiking.
 In fact, hikers can trek 73 miles along the Florida Trail through stunning Ocala wilderness.
 The Forest’s diverse ecosystems offer unique habitats for a wide variety of plants and animals.
-Threatened species such as the manatee, black bear (Ocala National Forest has the largest concentration in the U.S.), the Florida Scrub Jay and the gopher tortoise call it home.
+Threatened species such as the manatee, black bear (Ocala National Forest has the largest concentration in the U.S.), the Florida Scrub-Jay, and the gopher tortoise call it home.

 Juniper Spring swim hole

-Four major springs, referred to as the “jewels of the Ocala National Forest,” are the Juniper, Alexander, Silver Glen and Salt Springs.
+Four major springs, referred to as the “jewels of the Ocala National Forest,” are the Juniper, Alexander, Silver Glen, and Salt Springs.
 They offer refreshing retreats during the summer when swimmers bathe in the cool 72-degree water.

 Juniper Springs Run

-This Florida treasure is located in the Juniper Springs Wilderness area where the vibrant turquoise blue headspring is surrounded by a swimming hole, historic millhouse and picnic area.
+This Florida treasure is located in the Juniper Springs Wilderness area where the vibrant turquoise blue headspring is surrounded by a swimming hole, historic Millhouse, and picnic area.

-To appreciate this beauty, paddle a kayak or canoe down the Juniper Springs Run, a slow moving, winding creek that will gently carry you through breathtaking scenery.
+To appreciate this beauty, paddle a kayak or canoe down the Juniper Springs Run, a slow-moving, winding creek that will gently carry you through breathtaking scenery.
 You’ll paddle through twists and turns surrounded by pristine and lush forested hammocks; you’ll glide under fallen trees and past fields of colorful wildflowers.
 Shafts of sunlight will shine through overhanging branches illuminating crystal clear water and a shallow sandy bottom below.
 This one-way, four-hour trip will then wind through the park’s Prairie Wilderness Area eventually flowing to the Wayside Park.

-Juniper Springs Run, a seven mile kayak trip
+Juniper Springs Run, a seven-mile kayak trip

 Alexander Springs Timucuan Trail

 A shallow pool and sandy beach surround the crystal blue Alexander Spring making it popular for family swimming and diving.
 The seven-mile Alexander Creek flows from the spring to the St. John’s River with easy access for boating.
 Adjacent to the spring, the Timucuan Trail is ideal for a short hike surrounded by semi-tropical vegetation.
-Interpretive signs share information about the indigenous Timucuan culture that once inhabited the area, and also identify live vegetation used by the natives in their diet.
+Interpretive signs share information about the indigenous Timucuan culture that once inhabited the area.
+They also identify live vegetation used by the natives in their diet.

 Fed by nine vertical fissures rising out of the earth, Salt Springs, named for its slight salinity from various minerals and sodium salts, was believed to have medicinal value by early tourists.
-A boat ramp and marina provide easy access to Lake George, the second largest lake in Florida, with prime fishing, a spacious campground and RV hook ups.
+A boat ramp and marina provide easy access to Lake George, the second largest lake in Florida, with prime fishing, a spacious campground, and RV hookups.